maurijlozano/CUBES/Readme.md

 ## Installation

 For the correct function of the pipeline all the required software (see below) must be installed following the author instructions.
 Additionally, all the programs must be included in the linux $PATH.
+(Edit .bashrc file and add or modify the following line: 'export PATH=$PATH:/paht_1:/path_2:/...:/path_n'  where path_i is the folder you want to add to the PATH variable.

 ### Requirements
 - The software needs G. Olsen software which can be found in [link](http://www.life.illinois.edu/gary/programs/codon_usage.html).
 The installation instructions are clearly provided by the author.
 The software must be in the linux $PATH to work correctly.
 Some of the G. Olsen libraries required minor modifications to run without error on ubuntu. (gjocodonlib.pm: on line 1495 ncpu was replaced by nproc; additionally, on freqs_2_nj_tree_linux, line 119 was replaced by system( 'echo "y" | phylip neighbor' );).
 Modified files are provided with the software.